sudomesh/sudowrt-firmware/operator_manual.md

 -- Generating done
 -- Build files have been written to: /home/user/tunneldigger/client
 ```
-Do not worry about the missing package, the libasyncns source is included in the tunneldigger repository, so it does not need to be installed globally.
+do not worry about the missing package, the libasyncns source is included in the tunneldigger repository, so it does not need to be installed globally.
-Now you can run make,
+now you can run make,
 ```
 make
 ```